conda-forge/cfep/cfep-02.md

     so this change will have to happen at some point anyway.

     It will go away on January 21, 2017 according to the stated plan in the linked comment.
+At that point, all packages specifying the previous image (`beta-xcode6.1`) will
+    implicitly be bumped to Travis's default image, which will result in packages that do not meet conda-forge's promise of OS compatibility back to 10.9.

 *   Multiple packages need this to move forward: